eggplantbren/NestedSampling.hs/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/eggplantbren/NestedSampling.hs/blob/master/LICENSE)

-Eventually, this will be a Haskell implementation of classic Nested Sampling.
+This is a Haskell implementation of the classic Nested Sampling algorithm introduced by John Skilling.
+You can use it for Bayesian inference, statistical mechanics, and optimisation applications.
-Warning: I am a beginner at this language so don't expect much for a while.

 (c) 2016 Brendon J. Brewer and Jared Tobin